jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SSPullToRefresh](https://github.com/soffes/sspulltorefresh) : Simple and highly customizable pull to refresh view.
 * [XHRefreshControl](https://github.com/xhzengAIB/XHRefreshControl) : XHRefreshControl 是一款高扩展性、低耦合度的下拉刷新、上提加载更多的组件。
 * [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh) : Give pull-to-refresh & infinite scrolling to any UIScrollView with 1 line of code.
+* [PathCover](https://github.com/JackTeam/PathCover) : PathCover is pull down refresh and a parallax/zooming top view with real time blur effect to any UITableView, inspired by Path for iOS.

 ## Notification
 * [CRToast](https://github.com/cruffenach/CRToast) : CRToast is a library that allows you to easily create notifications that appear on top of or by pushing out the status bar or navigation bar.